KK578/grunt-minify-polymer/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

+Pull Requests will be built, using the test suite, on [Travis-CI](https://travis-ci.org/KK578/grunt-minify-polymer).

 ## License
 Copyright (c) 2015 Kevin Kwan.
 Licensed under the MIT license.